Remote Work: Engineering Without Borders

 From my personal experience, the biggest factor in working remotely while traveling is internet connectivity.

 Whenever I land in a new country, I buy a local SIM card right at the airport.
+It's the fastest way to get online and doubles as a reliable hotspot for my laptop.

 Still, there are times when even the best planning isn't enough.